Hello everyone! I just finished the OPML for all the blog URLs.

 I am super excited to read your intro posts via all the feeds I just added to my Feedly.
 All the course activity and posts can seem like a raging waterfall but utilizing a feed reader will help you!
 And savvy information professionals use news aggregators such as Feedly to stay current on topics of interest.

-If you are using a feed reader (like Feedly), you can easily import this into your reader and have access to all the student blogs in our sections of INFO 200.
+If you are using a feed reader (like Feedly), you can easily import this into your reader and have access to all the student blogs in our section of INFO 200.
 Also, there could be additions, but I will post those individually for you to add.

 The OPML populates your reader with a collections of feeds made up of student blogs from my sections of 200 and our Section Site course blog newsfeed and activity feed.

 I would suggest downloading it to your desktop (via whatever method of mouse clicks you use on your computing platform) and then importing the file into reader of your choice.
 I suggest Feedly and use it in the steps below.

 Follow these steps if you are using Feedly: